 Tony qualified in medicine at St Bartholomew’s Hospital, London.
 He undertook training in paediatrics in the UK, then Melbourne and Perth, before gaining experience in indigenous medicine in Port Hedland (WA).
 Tony then undertook further training over three years in Paediatric Gastroenterology in Calgary, Canada, as a Fellow of the Canadian Association of Ileitis and Colitis.
 His main clinical interests are in inflammatory bowel disease, bowel motility disorders and gastro-oesophageal reflux disease.
 Tony is the author of over 100 peer-reviewed scientific papers and has active clinical and research interests.

-Dr Miles Sparrow joined the Committee of Management and the Scientific Advisory Committee in 2008.
-He graduated from the University of Melbourne in 1995 and was admitted as a Fellow of the Royal Australasian College of Physicians in 2004.
+Dr Emily Wright joined the Committee of Management and the Scientific Advisory Committee in 2017.
+She graduated from Monash University with first class honours in 2006 and was admitted as a Fellow to the Royal Australian College of Physicians in 2013.

 Dr Greg Moore